 easter brunch tablescape idea

-Add Some Pretty Table Linens for Easter Brunch
+Add Cozy Table Linens

+Skip the paper napkins and opt for fabric linens.
+They add softness, texture, and a touch of elegance.
 I know it’s sometimes easier to use paper napkins, but break out those linens.
+There are so many beautiful and inexpensive options out there.

 Table linens and Lenox on my Easter Brunch table